MCP server

 FieldSemantics

 outsideCoveragetrue when Attestd has no CVE data for this product.
-Unknown risk — do not treat as safe.
+Unknown risk.
+Do not treat as safe.

 riskState"critical" | "high" | "elevated" | "low" | "none" | null when outside coverage.
 Block on critical or high.